equk/equk-gatsby/content/posts/2021-09-13-Dropping Firefox.md

 The OP does a good job of showing how bad their UX is without even realizing suggesting the customize option is *'fairly hard to discover'*.

-They also seem to assume the use of compact mode directly relates to desktop resolution despite not showing any evidence for this.
+They also seem to assume the use of compact mode directly relates to desktop resolution despite not showing any reasoning or stats referencing this.

 ## Conclusion